 9. Our groups, as such, ought never be organised, but we may create service boards or committees directly responsible to those they serve.

 10. Families Anonymous has no opinion on outside issues; hence our name ought never be drawn into public controversy.

-11. Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, films and TV.
+11. Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, films and TV and any other public or private media.
 We need guard with special care the anonymity of our members, as well as those of other recovery programmes.

 12. Anonymity is the spiritual foundation of all our Traditions, ever reminding us to place principles above personalities.